maxlanceund/equal-system/papers/boundary-acceleration-academic-en.md

 **Objection 2: If the system has already released all signals before the boundary, boundary acceleration does not occur.**

 Response: Correct.
 This is precisely the conditionality of boundary acceleration.
 It is not a universal law, but a conditional structure.
 Its presence or absence is itself an observable signal — a smooth boundary means signals were already released in advance.
+## Falsifiability Condition

+Any testable theory must specify the conditions under which it would be falsified.
+Boundary acceleration is no exception.

+The theory is falsified if the following is observed:

+> **In a finite system with a clearly identifiable boundary, where the system still holds unreleased signals before the boundary, signal density does not rise before the boundary but instead continuously decreases to zero.**

+Specifically, if a system satisfies:
+1. The interval boundary is well-defined
+2. The system still holds residual signals before the boundary (i.e., `R(t) > 0` has already been established before the boundary)
+3. As the boundary approaches, signal density `D(t)` does not rise, but monotonically decreases or remains at a low level
+4. Zeroing occurs at a low signal density state

+Then the system constitutes a counterexample to boundary acceleration.
+If such counterexamples are confirmed to exist, the theory does not hold.

+To date, no such counterexamples have been observed in the finite systems examined (games, sexuality, relationships, projects, etc.).
+However, the theory remains open to future testing.

 ## 6. Conclusion